-- Our campus typically has between 14,000-15,000 students at any one time.
+- Our campus typically has between 14,000-15,000 students at any one time-this can result in over 33,000 counseling contacts in a year.
 All students are encouraged to meet with counselors on a regular basis.
 Students in specific majors or in special programs may have requirements to meet with specific counselors.
-Counselors have specialty disciplines and students are encouraged to work with counselors who specialize in their chosen field of study but, in general, students may choose whichever counselor they wish. - Get DATA, should we embed ALL data here or separate them out - c.
+Counselors have specialty disciplines and students are encouraged to work with counselors who specialize in their chosen field of study but, in general, students may choose whichever counselor they wish. - Of the 5027 new students, over 80% of these students received counseling/advising and 70% completed an abbreviated education plan in 2014-2015. - c.
 What steps are you taking to reduce any unmet need or to ensure student participation?